Gyumeijie/google-search-skills/README.md

 ![after_use_filetype](./pictures/after_use_filetype.png)

-but if we don't use the filetype operator and just type **javascript pdf**, then we are likely not get expected results:
+but if we don't use the filetype operator and just type **javascript pdf**, then we are more likely not to get expected results:

 ![before_use_filetype](./pictures/before_use_filetype.png)